nclarius/floating-tiles/README.md

 ### Known issues

 - With auto-restore enabled, when using the Minimize All plasmoid, windows that had already been minimized automatically will be unwantedly unminimized.
+- The configuration interface is clunky; buttons do not always appear highlighted as intended.

 ## Small Print